buildpacks/spec/platform.md

 - `tags` MUST contain all tag references to the exported app image
 - **If** the app image was exported to an OCI registry
   - `digest` MUST contain the image digest
+  - `manifest-size` MUST contain the manifest size in bytes
 - **If** the app image was exported to a docker daemon
   - `imageID` MUST contain the imageID
 - **If** the app image was the result of a build operation